 - The direction of the food source

 The dancing bee waggles its body while moving forward in a straight line.
-After completing the straight line it circles round to repeat the dance.
-The length of the straight line of the dance indicate the rough distance to the flower patch.
-Longer straight lines indicate longer distance while shorter straight lines indicate shorter distance.
+After completing the straight line it circles around to repeat the dance.
+The length of the straight line of the dance indicates the rough distance to the flower patch.
+Longer straight lines indicate longer distances while shorter straight lines indicate shorter distances.

-Not only to indicate the location of the flower patch, the waggle dance is used by bees to find up and down of the bee hive.
-For this it performs the waggle dance at a specific angle with the sun.
+Not only to indicate the location of the flower patch but the waggle dance is also used by bees to find up and down the beehive.
+For this, it performs the waggle dance at a specific angle with the sun.
 When flying to a flower patch, bees use this angle that is with the sun to find the correct direction.

-Round dance is used to locate the nearby flower patches (< 100 m).
-In a round dance, the dancing bee don’t perform a waggle dance and there is no direction.
-In a round dance the dancing bee moves in circle and after completing the circle it moves the same circle in the opposite direction.
+The round dance is used to locate the nearby flower patches (< 100 m).
+In a round dance, the dancing bee doesn’t perform a waggle dance and there is no direction.
+In a round dance, the dancing bee moves in a circle and after completing the circle it moves the same circle in the opposite direction.
 This may repeat several times.

 How bees find the best food resource?

-Bees collect nectar and pollens from flowers.
-So they always try to collect best products.
-When collecting foods a single bee perform two things.
+Bees collect nectar and pollen from flowers.
+So they always try to collect the best products.
+When collecting foods a single bee performs two things.
 First, they specialize to collect one resource at a time: either nectar or pollen.
 This method helps bees to find the best food source.
-Secondly the bee remember which flower species is the best.
+Secondly, the bee remembers which flower species is the best.
 The flower species can change over time.
-To find the correct flower patch, the dancing bee provide some part of nectar to other bees to smell and taste.
+To find the correct flower patch, the dancing bee provides some part of nectar to other bees to smell and taste.

 How bees see the world?

-Bees have a different view of the world than human.
-They are having a difficulty to identify red colors from other colors.
-How ever they replace red color objects in blue, green or purple.
-It has the ability to see colors which human can’t see.
+Bees have a different view of the world than humans.
+They are having difficulty identifying red colors from other colors.
+However, they replace red color objects with blue, green, or purple.
+It has the ability to see colors which humans can’t see.
 It can see ultraviolet colors also.
 This ability helps them to identify the location of the nectar accurately.